 This OxiClean method is great if you need your deck clean immediately.
 It will look really nice for a short period of time!
 But, if you're looking for more of a long-term solution, I recommend the next method.

-(See more of my cleaning tutorials: cleaning LVP flooring and
+Related: See more of my cleaning tutorials, like cleaning vinyl flooring and

 This method is a little bit more expensive and takes longer to actually work, but it's much easier and lasts much, much longer.